ktoso/jgoogl/README.markdown

                                                 // don't over use this if you dont need it though

-There is a small catch there, although: `.withAnalytics().expand()` does return `AnalyticsResponse` and no casting is neededm if you'd use it like above - explicitly on jGooGl you'd have to do an explicite cast.
+There is a small catch there, although: `.withAnalytics().expand()` does return `AnalyticsResponse` and no casting is needed if you'd use it like above - explicitly on jGooGl you'd have to do an explicite cast.
 This obviously sux, so here's how to avoid it:

         // As no analytics mode is given, it will re-use the last used mode, or fallback to NONE